girder/large_image/README.rst

 *Python modules to work with large, multiresolution images.*

-Large Image is developed and maintained by the Data & Analytics group at `Kitware, Inc <https://kitware.com>`_. for processing large geospatial and medical images.
+Large Image is developed and maintained by the Data & Analytics group at `Kitware, Inc. <https://kitware.com>`_ for processing large geospatial and medical images.
 This provides the backbone for several of our image analysis platforms including `Resonant GeoData <https://github.com/ResonantGeoData/ResonantGeoData>`_, `HistomicsUI <https://github.com/DigitalSlideArchive/HistomicsUI>`_, and `the Digital Slide Archive <https://digitalslidearchive.github.io/digital_slide_archive/>`_.

 Highlights